Super-Protocol/docs/whitepaper/tee-provider.md

    ARM released a new Armv9 processor architecture based on the [ARM ](https://www.anandtech.com/show/16584/arm-announces-armv9-architecture/2)[Confidential Compute Architecture](https://www.anandtech.com/show/16584/arm-announces-armv9-architecture/2) technology.
 CCA's goal is to get the most out of the current software stack situation, where applications running on a device need to trust the operating system and the hypervisor on which they run.
 In the traditional security model, more privileged software layers have full access to the lower layers, which becomes a problem if the operating system or hypervisor is compromised.

    CCA introduces a new concept of dynamically created "realms", which can be seen as secure containerized runtime environments that are completely non-transparent to the operating system or hypervisor.
-The hypervisor will still be used but it will focus on planning and resource allocation.
+The hypervisor will still be used, but it will focus on planning and resource allocation.
 The "realm manager" is used to control the realms.

 <p align="center">
   <img src={require('./images/tee-provider-10.png').default} />